 - The contractor has developed a Munitions and Explosives of Concern Hazard Assessment (MEC HA) plan.
 Although extremely rare, munitions have previously been dredge off the ocean floor during the dredging process.
 MEC inspectors are on-site through the entire dredging process.

 - The Borough recommends that all oceanfront property owners take pre-construction photos of their properties, including revetments and decks, prior to the initiation of the Contractor’s operations.
 The contractor will be installing continuous sand fencing along the landward and seaward sides of the new dune.
-After the installation of the sand fencing, each single family home or duplex on the oceanfront may construct a single at-grade dune walk in accordance N.J.A.C.
+Once an oceanfront property is outside the 1,000 foot contractor work zone, each single family home or duplex on the oceanfront may construct a single at-grade dune walkover.
+A listing of properties outside the 1,000 foot work zone is provided below and will be updated daily.
+All walkovers must be constructed in accordance N.J.A.C.
 7:7-10.4(e), which reads as follows:

 - Only one walkover per site is allowed;